farskid/web.dev/src/site/content/en/reliable/http-cache/index.md

 messages.
 This explicitly tells the browser that you've surrendered, and that going to the network to check if there's been an update is necessary.

+By contrast, "no-store" is much simpler.
+It simply disallows the browser and all intermediate caches from storing any version of the returned response—for example, one containing private personal or banking data.
+Every time the user requests this asset, a request is sent to the server and a full response is downloaded.

+By contrast, the browser can cache "private" responses.
+However, these responses are typically intended for a single user, so an intermediate cache is not allowed to cache them.
+For example, a user's browser can cache an HTML page with private user information, but a CDN can't cache the page.

 Along with that, setting one of two additional response headers is recommended: either [`Last-Modified`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified) or [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag).

 ETags are identifiers for specified resources.
 They allow caches to be more efficient and are useful to help prevent simultaneous updates from overwriting each other.
 By setting one or the other of those headers, you'll end up making